Employment

 Social Security Number for International Students

-If you are a J-1 Scholar, this information does not apply to you.
-Contact J-1 Scholar Advising at jscholaradv@psu.edu regarding the procedure for Social Security Numbers.
+If you are a J-1 scholar, this information does not apply to you.
+Please review the J-1 scholar information on how to apply for a Social Security Number.

-The social security number is used for employment purposes in the United States in order to report wages to the government.
-The Social Security Administration (SSA) will issue a social security number for employment purposes only.
-If you have problems establishing a bank account, renting an apartment or opening a cell phone account, see an international student adviser in ISSA.
-We can help you find other ways to satisfy the requirement with the agency requesting the number.
+The social security number is used for employment purposes in the U.S. and is needed when employers report wages to the government.
+The Social Security Administration (SSA) will issue a social security number (SSN) to you for employment purposes only.

 How to Apply